 A storage tank has to be equipped with a manhole to facilitate inspection, cleaning and maintenance.
-It is sormally sensible to have two manholses to better access and ventilation possibilities.
-To avoid contamination of the tanks the manholes should have close-fitting covers.
+It is normally sensible to have two manholes to improve access and ventilation possibilities.
+To avoid contamination of the tanks, the manholes should have close-fitting covers.